kevinlaiGH/testing-react-app-playground/README.md

 Currently, PeopleCard can display name and sportleader.
 SO can PeopleModal, because we are just passing props from parent to children.
 We have { id, name, sportleader, description } in our constructor of MainArea.js (parent) when we set our initial state

-so to pass the props from MainAreas.js to other components (children), ebfore rendering function, we need to let { id, name, sportleader, description } = this.props.person;
+so to pass the props from MainAreas.js to other components (children), before rendering function, we need to let { id, name, sportleader, description } = this.props.person;
 we can then start using the properties inherit frmo the parent.
 Example:
 {this.props.person.id}
 {this.props.person.name}